Tax-free cash protection on transfer - some common questions

 - 'Same time' doesn't mean funds have to transfer on the same day, so long as the transfers are obviously meant to be part of the same transaction.

-- 'Same scheme' can mean to personal pension plans with the same provider.
+- 'Same scheme' can mean to personal pension plans with the same provider provided they are written under the same trust.

 - All of the scheme benefits have to be transferred - a partial transfer doesn't protect tax-free cash.

-- And the member can't have been a member of the receiving scheme for longer than 12 months - a particular issue if they've already got a personal pension with the receiving provider.
+- And the individual can't have been a member of the receiving scheme for longer than 12 months - a particular issue if they've already got a personal pension with the receiving provider.

 - The existing scheme must be winding up.

-- The receiving scheme must be a deferred annuity contract, usually a Section-32 plan.
+- The receiving plan must be a deferred annuity contract, usually a Section 32 plan.

 HMRC Pensions Tax Manual - PTM063150: Member benefits: lump sums: protection of pre-6 April 2006 lump sum rights: scheme-specific lump sum protection - transfers and winding-up